Divyanshu-DXS/Java-Code-Sandbox/MavenProjectDemo1/Notes.md

 - Singleton : A single bean definition to a single object instance for each Spring IoC container.
 - Prototype : a single bean definition to any number of object instances
 - Session : Scopes a single bean definition to the lifecycle of an HTTP Session.
 - Request : Scopes a single bean definition to the lifecycle of a single HTTP request.
 That is, each HTTP request has its own instance of a bean created off the back of a single bean definition.

+## Lets talk about IOC

+Inversion of Control :
+Inversion of control is a design principle, where the framework handles the creation and configuration of the objects(beans) or their entire lifecycle.

+In Spring, Inversion of Control (IoC) is achieved through the Spring IoC container, which manages the lifecycle of Java objects (beans) and their dependencies.
+This management can be configured using various approaches
+- <u><b>XML</b></u> : You load the XML configuration into an ApplicationContext implementation (e.g., ClassPathXmlApplicationContext) to initialize the Spring IoC container.
+- <u><b>Configuration class</b></u>   : You define a @Configuration class to enable component scanning and potentially define @Bean methods for more complex bean creation.
+  - Instantiating the Container: Use AnnotationConfigApplicationContext to load the annotation-based configuration.
+  -
+- <u><b>Annotation Component Based</b></u>    : Spring can automatically detect and register beans marked with specific annotations.
+  - @Component and its Stereotypes:
+      - @Component: A generic stereotype for any Spring-managed component.
+      - @Service: Indicates a service layer component.
+      - @Repository: Indicates a data access layer component.
+      - @Controller: Indicates a web layer component (in Spring MVC).
+- Dependency Injection with @Autowired: You use @Autowired to automatically inject dependencies into fields, constructors, or setter methods.